j-gdb/security_system/README.md

 8. presssing a sequence of buttons in the correct order should unlock the system.
 (Red - Blue - Black - Green)

 ## Surveillance Controller (Microphone)
 The microphone sensor component integrates with the main Surveillance Controller to provide an audio-based method of unlocking the security system.
-When a specific sound level is detected, it sends a signal to the main controller to unlock the system.
+When a specific sound level is detected, it sends a signal to the main Surveillance Controller to unlock the system.
+Unlike the other boards, the code for the microphone was written in the STM32Cube framework, rather than the Mebd framework.
+The specific hardware set up is included in the mic_2.ioc file.

+### Prerequisites
+- Use the STM32Cube IDE as the reccomended IDE
+- Connect the wires the Microphone Controller to the main Surveillance Controller.
+    - Create a ground connection between the Microphone Controller and the Surveillance Controller.
+    - Connect PB_8 on the Microphone Controller to PA_15 on the main Surveillance Controller.

+### Steps
+1. Open the Microphone Controller folder and navigate to the .project.
+2. Double click on the .project file.
+This should open up the project in the STM32Cube IDE.
+3. Connect the microcontroller with the usb cord onto your PC.
+4. Build and run the program.
+5. Any loud noises should be picked up by the microphone, and send a digial signal will be sent out.

 ## Command Controller
 This microcontroller manages the physical actuator (servo motor) of the security system based on commands received from the server.
 It polls a central server for the current lock state and controls the servo motor accordingly.

+### Prerequisites
+- Use the Mbed IDE as the reccomended IDE.
+- Connect the wires between